 - And more

 On the other hand, there is an alternative to traditional open spinal fusion and artificial disc surgery.
 Minimally invasive spine procedures from Laser Spine Institute are outpatient forms of orthopedic surgery, which utilize lasers to surgically treat deteriorated spinal discs without the lengthy recovery of open back surgery.
-To learn more about all of your minimally invasive spine surgery options, and for a free review of your MRI, contact Laser Spine Institute today.
+To learn more about all of your minimally invasive spine surgery options, and for your MRI review, contact Laser Spine Institute today.